PIK-LPJmL/lpjmlkit/paper.md

 # Package features

-*lpjmlkit*  is an R package that contains two main modules, each of which contains supplementary documentation in the form of a guide in addition to the package documentation:
+*lpjmlkit*  is an R package that contains two main modules, each of which contains supplementary documentation in form of a guide in addition to the package documentation:

 * [*LPJmL Runner* vignette](https://pik-piam.r-universe.dev/articles/lpjmlkit/lpjml-runner.html)
 * [*LPJmL Data* vignette](https://pik-piam.r-universe.dev/articles/lpjmlkit/lpjml-data.html)

-Together, these modules can be used to set up and run LPJmL model simulations as well as read and process the resulting data.
+Together, these modules can be used to configure and run LPJmL model simulations as well as read and process the resulting data.

 ## LPJmL Runner

-The Runner module is designed to operate LPJmL on Unix-based operating systems that have a working LPJmL version 4 or higher installation and includes four key functions.
+The Runner module is designed to operate LPJmL on Unix-based operating systems that have a working LPJmL installation (version 4 or higher) and includes four key functions.

-The principle is based on the procedure of creating tables for the parameters and settings to be changed for a large number of related simulations, e.g. multi-scenario or uncertainty/sensitivity analyses.
+The basic idea is to create tables for the parameters and settings to be changed from a default configuration file for single runs or any number of related simulations, e.g. multi-scenario or uncertainty/sensitivity analyses.
-The creation of the table is based on the concept of tidy data with columns as parameters/settings (variables) and rows as simulations (observations) [@wickham_tidy_2014].
+The creation of these tables is based on the concept of `tidy data` with columns as parameters/settings (variables) and rows as simulations (observations) [@wickham_tidy_2014].
-In order to facitlitate the execution of these simulations, `write_config` handles the transformation of corresponding tables into LPJmL compatible JSON configuration files.
+In order to facitlitate the execution of these simulations, the function `write_config()` handles the formatting of the corresponding `tidy data` tables into LPJmL compatible JSON configuration files.

-LPJmL simulations can either be run sequentially locally with `run_lpjml()` which is particularly suitable for testing the model or for focusing on small regions.
+LPJmL simulations can either be run sequentially on single CPUs with `run_lpjml()`, which is particularly suitable for testing the model or for focusing on small regions.
-In addition, simulations can be submitted to an HPC cluster equipped with the SLURM workload manager using `submit_lpjml()`, which is particularly useful for computing multiple global simulations in parallel.
+In addition, simulations can be submitted to an HPC cluster equipped with the SLURM workload manager using `submit_lpjml()`, which is particularly useful for computing multiple global simulations in parallel mode using multiple CPUs.

 ## LPJmL Data

-While LPJmL Runner covers the whole range of running LPJmL simulations, LPJmL Data provides the tools for the subsequent data analysis part.
+While the module *LPJmL Runner* covers the whole range of running LPJmL simulations, `LPJmL Data` provides the tools for the subsequent data analysis part.
-LPJmL simulations use their own binary data format to write memory efficient output data.
+LPJmL simulations output data in a raw binary data format designed for memory efficient data structures.
-The associated metadata can be written either as a file header or as an additional metadata file in JSON format.
+The LPJmL model can write metadata for each output file, either as a file header or as an additional metadata file in JSON format.
-Using `read_io()`, this data can be read into a standardised data format called `LPJmLData`, which associates the data arrays with the corresponding metadata to ensure its integrity.
+Using `read_io()`, LPJmL raw output data can be read into a standardised data format called `LPJmLData`, which makes use of the corresponding metadata to correctly represent the data arrays (dimensions, units, etc.).

-The core of this data format is the range of functionalities commonly used by LPJmL users for data analysis.
+This data format is designed to faciliitate the functionalities commonly used by LPJmL users for data analysis.
-In addition to the descriptive statistics that an LPJmLData object displays, there is a `plot()` method to get direct graphical insights into the data.
+In addition to the descriptive statistics that an LPJmLData object displays by default, there is a `plot()` method to easily display the the data for visual inspection.
-LPJmLData objects can be transformed into various common spatial and temporal formats (`transform()`).
+`LPJmLData` objects can be transformed into various common spatial and temporal formats with the funciton `transform()`.
-For example, the one-dimensional cell vector can be transformed into a longitude-latitude matrix to allow further spatial operations such as nearest neighbour subsetting using coordinate pairs.
+For example, the one-dimensional cell vector can be transformed into a longitude-latitude matrix to allow further spatial operations such as "nearest neighbour" subsetting, using coordinate pairs.
-The temporal dimension can be decomposed into further sub-time dimensions, which is particularly useful for high temporal resolutions such as monthly or daily data going over several years.
+The temporal dimension can be decomposed into further sub-time dimensions, which is particularly useful for high temporal resolutions such as monthly or daily data covering several years.
-The export functions allow the LPJmLData format to be exported at any time to other common data formats such as `SpatRaster` (`as_terra()`), `tibble` (`as_tibble()`) or simply `array` (`as_array()`).
+Several export functions allow for easy conversion of the LPJmLData format to other common data formats such as `SpatRaster` (`as_terra()`), `tibble` (`as_tibble()`) or simply `array` (`as_array()`).
-Here, in addition to subsetting, the data can also be aggregated using common functions such as `mean` or `sum`.
+Here, in addition to subsetting, the data can also be aggregated using common functions such as `mean()` or `sum()`.

-Above all, it is the combination of these different functions that increases the utility.
+Especially in combination, these different functions can greatly increases the utility for data analysis.
 For example, a combination of the transformation of the read-in discharge into sub-time dimensions and latitude-longitude matrix and the subsequent subsetting of the summer months of the northern hemisphere and the